robsyme/nextflow-annotate/Dockerfiles/busco/README.md

 # BUSCO in docker

-This is a repository that contains the [BUSCO](http://busco.ezlab.org/) software.
+This is a repository that contains the [BUSCO](http://busco.ezlab.org/) software for 'assessing genome assembly and annotation completeness with single-copy orthologs'.
 It contains preconfigured installations of the BUSCO prerequisites, including Augustus 3.0, hmmer, ncbi-blast+, and emboss.

 ## Using the container